drequeceler/appgyver-js-api/deprecated/topics/GUI/GUI.md

 # ~~AG.GUI~~ (deprecated methods)

-*The following methods in the AG.GUI namespace are deprecated.*
+*The following methods in the AG.GUI namespace are deprecated.
+Note that AG.GUI also contains some [non-deprecated methods](../../../topics/GUI/GUI.md)*

+The **AG.GUI** namespace contains methods that give access to the mobile device's native user interface elements.

 ## Methods deprecated by Cordova